nielsdejong/neo4j-playlist-builder/README.md

 7. Run `neo4j_spotify_playlist_builder.py` and watch the magic happen!

 ### Notes
-An input playlist *must* be made public for the tool to work.
+- An input playlist *must* be made public for the tool to work.
 Output playlists will be private by default.
+- The tool can also be run without creating new playlists in Spotify by disabling the `write_to_spotify` parameter.